l-liava-l/Collection.wiki.eng/Cluster's API.md

 * addNamespace
 * addVar

-add an option to cluster but don't mark it active
+add an option to a cluster but don't mark it active

 there are 2 forms of calling method: